Is trout safe for dogs

 Mercury accumulation is another factor to consider.
 Predatory fish often contain higher levels of mercury, which can be harmful over time.
 Regular exposure may lead to neurological issues, particularly in smaller breeds or younger animals.

-See also Are pork rinds safe for dogs
+See also Is there any human pain medication safe for dogs

 Be aware of your pet’s specific dietary needs.
 Some canines may have allergies or intolerances that could be exacerbated by introducing new proteins, including fish.
 Monitor for signs of discomfort, such as itching or gastrointestinal upset.